About

 Camp Strathpine, Queensland, Australia, 1943

-For a family divided by war but united through mail, what happens if the letters stop?
+For a family separated by war but united through mail, what happens if the letters stop?

 As World War II ravages the globe, one scattered American family is held together by ink, paper, and hope.
 Harold Carleton is in Europe with one of his brothers; another is in the jungles of the Pacific islands; a nephew is training pilots in Texas; his brother wants to leave school and join the fight.